Fin Del Camino: Summary

 It is the third day of the trial of Doctor Sara Tancredi (Sarah Wayne Callies) in Chicago, Illinois.
 Despite objections from the prosecution, the judge allowed excerpts of Michael and Lincoln's "Declaration of Innocence" to be played for the jury and to be used as evidence.
 Meanwhile, Paul Kellerman (Paul Adelstein) hears about Sara's trial via a news report as he prepares to commit suicide.
-When his suicide attempt fails, due to his gun jamming, he calls his sister, who he confesses to about his previous misdeeds.
+When his suicide attempt fails, due to his gun jamming, he calls his sister Kristine, who he confesses to about his previous misdeeds.
 Kristine (Tina Holmes) convinces him to start anew and that he can undo his wrongs.
 Paul Kellerman breaks into tears, as his sister embraces him tightly.

 As Sara prepares herself to accept a plea bargain that will place her in a maximum security prison for twelve years, one of her lawyers announces that a new credible witness has come forward, willing to testify to Sara's accusation of conspiracy.
 To Sara's surprise, Paul Kellerman enters the courtroom.

 Lincoln Burrows (Dominic Purcell) finds himself alone aboard the 'Christina Rose', docked in Panama and realizes his brother has gone to Panama City to find T-Bag (Robert Knepper).

 Michael Scofield (Wentworth Miller) arrives in Panama City and quickly finds T-Bag at the Fin Del Camino hotel.
 He spots two undercover agents surveilling T-Bag.
 He is then met by Fernando Sucre (Amaury Nolasco) and Brad Bellick (Wade Williams).
 As Bellick brandishes his gun on Michael, Michael is told by Sucre that he had not posted the message on Europeangoldfinch.net.
 Michael puts two and two together and realizes the situation is a setup.
 Bellick and Michael reach a deal; while Bellick will get the money, Maricruz Delgado is to be unharmed and that T-Bag must be captured.

 On his way to Panama City, Agent Alexander Mahone (William Fichtner) calls his wife, Pam (Callie Thorne).
 Their conversation leaves him with hope that he, his wife and his son might return to being a family again.
 Following this, Mahone makes telephone contact with the men surveilling T-Bag.